Miniature American Shepherd (Mini Aussie): breed description, personality, photos, care, and health.

 miniatyurnaya-amerikanskaya-ovcharka-mini-aussi–vyazka

-Small, but Not a Toy
+Small, but not a toy.

 Care and Maintenance